 Additionally, although healthcare companies have been largely focused on the impact of the transaction-specific reporting requirements, it is critical to note that all healthcare entities (as such term is defined under HCQAA) will also be subject to annual reporting requirements and will be monitored to ensure compliance with OHCA’s annual statewide “healthcare cost target,” which is intended to limit healthcare spending to an established targeted cost of expenditures.
 Exceeding these cost targets may result in corrective actions and the potential for administrative fines.

-We anticipate that regulations will be issued this year that will provide further guidance and understanding of the potential implications of HCQAA.
+Based on the OHCA Board’s 2023-2024 12-Month Workplan, we anticipate regulations will be issued by September 2023 that will provide further guidance and understanding of the potential implications of HCQAA.

 Below, we have provided additional details about how these requirements impact healthcare entities.